-Core area “Conserving nature and natural resources” Protecting resources, avoiding conflicts over water
+Core area “Conserving nature and natural resources, protecting life on Earth” Protecting resources, avoiding conflicts over water

 Water scarcity is exacerbated by strong population growth, climate change and neighbouring countries’ claims on the supply, but also by inefficient use and pollution of resources.
 In order to be able to meet the needs of the various user groups, the available water must be used even more efficiently than hitherto.

 Germany is supporting Egypt in its efforts to reform the water sector with the following goals in mind:

 - Providing poor people with access to drinking water